Our EOSĀ® journey so far

 by Gino Wickman & Tom Bouwer

 Designed to engage employees in the EOS process and tools, What the Heck is EOS? uses simple, straightforward language and provides questions about each tool that managers and employees can use in creating more ownership and buy-in at the staff level.
-After reading this book, employees will not only have a better understanding of EOS, but they will be more engaged, taking an active role in helping achieve your company’s vision.
+After reading this book, employees will not only have a better understanding of EOS, but they will be more engaged, taking an active role in helping achieve their company’s vision.

 AUTHOR